PhilMaddox/Marlin-2.1.1-Ender3-4.2.7_ABL/README.md

 Here are the confirmed working config files for an Ender3 with 4.2.7 controller and ABL ( using the 5 pin probe port)

-The easiest way tio use these files is
+The easiest way to use these files is

 Download and install VS code